Harold Ramirez Preview, Player Props: Rays vs. Rockies

 Harold Ramirez At The Plate

-- Ramirez is hitting .313 with 13 doubles, two triples, nine home runs and 19 walks.
+- Ramirez is batting .311 with 13 doubles, two triples, nine home runs and 19 walks.

-- Ramirez has reached base via a hit in 58 games this season (of 93 played), and had multiple hits in 28 of those games.

-- Ramirez has had at least one RBI in 35.5% of his games this year (33 of 93), with more than one RBI 12 times (12.9%).
-He has also accounted for three or more of his team's runs in two contests.
+- In 35.1% of his games this season, Ramirez has notched at least one RBI.
+In 12 of those games (12.8%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.